LAST-Straw

 Annotations

 Where available, two labels are provided per point: one class label and one instance label to distinguish individual organ instances of the same class.
-Please note that the instance labels are not ordered by emergence date of each organ and not temporally consistent.
+Please note that the instance labels are not ordered by the emergence date of each organ and are not temporally consistent.
 We use seven classes to distinguish different plant organs and two additional classes for background information inadvertently captured during the scanning process.
 The semantic classes are:

 1. leaf or leaflet